openaustralia/buildstep/README.md

 After updating this repo:

-1. Push to github.
-This will trigger an automatic build on the Docker Hub
+1. Push to GitHub.
+This will trigger an automatic build on GitHub actions (see .github/workflows) which will push the final image to Docker Hub
-2. Wait until the build is complete (See https://hub.docker.com/r/openaustralia/buildstep/builds/)
+2. Wait until the build is complete (See https://github.com/openaustralia/buildstep/actions)
 3. Either deploy morph.io to force latest images to be downloaded or ssh to morph.io and `docker pull openaustralia/buildstep`
+4. Repeat with other branches master, cedar-14 and early_release if necessary

 ## Updating the mitmproxy CA certificate